Deshastha Brahmin: Ceremonies and rituals

 Traditionally the Deshastha followed the sixteen bodily Sanskara from birth to death.

 Upon birth, a child is initiated into the family ritually according to the Rig Veda for the Deshastha Rigvedi Brahmins.
 The naming ceremony of the child may happen many weeks or even months later, and it is called the barsa.
 In many Hindu communities around India, the naming is almost often done by consulting the child's horoscope, in which are suggested various names depending on the child's Lunar sign (called Rashi).
 However, in Deshastha families, the name that the child inevitably uses in secular functioning is the one decided by his parents.
 If a name is chosen on the basis of the horoscope, then that is kept a secret to ward off casting of a spell on the child during his or her life.
 During the naming ceremony, the child's paternal aunt has the honour of naming the infant.
-When the child is 11 months old, he or she gets their first hair-cut.
+Children receive their first hair-cut at 11 months old.
 This is an important ritual as well and is called Jawal.

 When a male child reaches his eighth birthday he undergoes the initiation thread ceremony variously known as Munja (in reference to the munja grass that is of official ritual specification), Vratabandha, or Upanayanam.
 From that day on, he becomes an official member of his caste, and is called a dwija which translates to "twice-born" in English, in the sense that while the first birth was due to his biological parents, the second one is due to the initiating priest and Savitri.
 Traditionally, boys are sent to gurukula to learn Vedas and scriptures.
 Boys are expected to practice extreme discipline during this period known as brahmacharya.
 Boys are expected to lead a celibate life, live off alms, consume selected vegetarian saatvic food and observe considerable austerity in behaviour and deeds.
 Though such practices are not followed in modern times by a majority of Deshasthas, all Deshasthas boys undergo the sacred thread ceremony.
 Many still continue to get initiated around eight years of age.
 Those who skip this get initiated just before marriage.
 Twice-born Deshasthas perform annual ceremonies to replace their sacred threads on Narali Purnima or the full moon day of the month of Shravan, according to the Hindu calendar.
 The threads are called Jaanave in Marathi and Janavaara in Kannada.

 The Deshasthas are historically an endogamous and monogamous community for whom marriages take place by negotiation.
 The Mangalsutra is the symbol of marriage for the woman.
 Studies show that most Indians' traditional views on caste, religion and family background have remained unchanged when it came to marriage, that is, people marry within their own castes, and matrimonial advertisements in newspapers are still classified by caste and sub-caste.
 Deshastha Yajurvedi do not allow cross cousin marriage, while the Deshastha Rigvedi sub-group, allow cross cousin marriage, just like many other Marathi castes.
 In South Maharashtra, Deshastha Rigvedi Brahmins even allow uncle-niece marriage.